The Stones of Stenness

 Extract from Lieutenant Thomas’ map of the Stenness area – showing the semi-circular bank.

-The 1973/74 excavation saw two trenches opened over the documented bank, concluding it was “completely denuded” and “must have been broken down and scattered by years of ploughing”.
+An excavation in 1973/74 saw two trenches opened over the documented bank, concluding it was “completely denuded” and “must have been broken down and scattered by years of ploughing”.
 [3]

-To Professor Colin Richards, the idea that an external bank – composed of an estimate 1,300 tonnes of material from the ditch – could disappear completely “confounds belief”.
+To Professor Colin Richards, the idea that an external bank – composed of an estimate 1,300 tonnes of material from the ditch – could completely disappear confounded belief.

-He suggests the idea there was a bank owes more to the fact that, typologically, a henge should have one rather than the archaeological evidence.
+Instead, he pondered whether the idea there was a bank owed more to the fact that, typologically, a henge should have one rather than the archaeological evidence.
 [9]

-The clay band, he proposed, was a foundation spread for an enclosure wall [9] – much like the one found around Maeshowe in the early 1990s.
+He proposed that the clay band encountered in the 1970s was a foundation spread for an enclosure wall [9] – much like the one found around Maeshowe in the early 1990s.
 [10]

+So.
 Wall or bank?
-The archaeological evidence for either is inconclusive and the bank visible at the site today is the result of consolidation work carried out in the 1980s.
+The archaeological evidence for either is inconclusive and the bank visible is the result of consolidation work carried out in the 1980s.

 “[In] the case of two holes there is no clear evidence that the hole or space was ever filled.”